 APP Nr.
-Description Reference chapter Further criteria / restrictions 1 Bringing in seeds of untreated, conventional origin or propagation material of conventional origin 6.1.2.2. / 6.1.2.3.
-1A Bringing in manure from animals fed GMO fodder 6.1.3.2.
-The manure must be composted for at least a year, or by using an intensive, fast composting method.
+Description Reference chapter Further criteria / restrictions 1 Bringing in seeds of untreated, conventional origin or propagation material of conventional origin 6.1.2.2 . / 6.1.2.3.
+1A Bringing in manure from animals fed GMO fodder Appendix 4 The manure must be composted for at least a year, or by using an intensive, fast composting method.
 The compost must be identified and processed as a separate pile.
 The origin, amount, and use (which area, which crop) of all brought in fertilisers must be adequately documented.
-1B Heat treatment of glasshouse soils 6.1.5.5.
-Immediate use of the preparations after steam sterilisation 1C Sterilisation of growing substrate for mushrooms 6.1.7.7.
-Immediate use of the compost preparations after sterilisation and before inoculation 1D Mushroom species which are known to react to light, e.g. Shii-take, cultivated with light, if climate requires insulated growing sheds 6.1.7.4.
-2 Soil kept free of vegetation 6.1.6.
-First year of planting or permanent in semi-arid climates 3 New crops and production methods (e.g. new fertilisers, plant protection and plant care agents) 6.1.1. / 6.1.4. / Appendix 4 and 5
+1B Bio-Solarisation 6.1.5.5.
+Immediate application of 500 and CPP after use of the method Only in combination with a crop rotation concept may be applied for again at the earliest at intervals of three years.
+1C Sterilisation of growing substrate for mushrooms, growing substrate and potting mixes 6.1.7.6. ■ Immediate application of 500 and CPP after use of the sterilisation